sffornasari/Chrysopelea/README.md

 4. The least squares residuals *ϵ*(*t*) are computed and checked for the stationary hypothesis using the KPSS test;

-5. The empirical Auto-Covariance Function *α*(*τ*) of the residuals is computed and it is used to define a "color noise" stochastic model: to avoid numerical problem, due to the inversion of the covariance matrix of the data, when estimating the parameters, the auto-covariance function *α*(*τ*) is fitted using a positive definite function.
+5. The empirical Auto-Covariance Function *α*(*τ*) of the residuals is computed and it is used to define a "colour noise" stochastic model: to avoid numerical problems, due to the inversion of the covariance matrix of the data, when estimating the parameters, the auto-covariance function *α*(*τ*) is fitted using a positive definite function.

 5. Least squares are applied using the updated stochastic model to evaluate the parameters **x̂**.